 DISCUSSION:

-Here we describe a protocol of how to carry out a basic experimental infection with the EGD strain of L. monocytogenes25 in male or female C57BL6/J mice.
+Here we describe a protocol of how to carry out a basic experimental infection with the EGD strain of L. monocytogenes25 in male or female C57BL/6J mice.
 This protocol was set up for the purpose of studying the effect of a novel small molecule IS001 on IFN- production by innate and adaptive lymphocytes in vivo31.
 By monitoring bacterial clearance and survival post-infection, insights were gained into how these changes in IFN- impacted the host’s ability to control the infection.

 Critical considerations in the protocol.

 An important consideration in the design of this type of study is that each experiment be adequately powered and appropriately controlled.
-Due to biological variation in the immune response to infection (see Figures 4 and 6), it is recommended that N=4-5 mice per group be used for the initial immune studies.
+Due to biological variation in the immune response to infection (see Figures 4 and 6), it is recommended that N=4-5 mice per group should be used for the initial immune studies.
 If after these studies there is a trend in the data, but no significant difference apparent between groups, a power calculation could be done to determine the least number of animals required in subsequent studies to achieve statistical significance.
 Regarding controls, it is important to include uninfected controls for determination of baseline IFN- responses for immune studies and vehicle controls to help distinguish the effect of the treatment from the stress associated with administering the treatment.
 Another important consideration is the timing of treatment.
 Since the innate response to L. monocytogenes is very rapid, it is recommended that the first treatment be administered on the day prior to, or at the same time as, inoculation in order to ensure that therapeutic levels of the reagent be achieved prior to the initiation of the innate immune response.

 Yet another important consideration is the dose of the pathogen to be used for infection.
 A sublethal dose is recommended for measurement of bacterial load, since it increases the chance that the pathogen will be concentrated within the spleen and liver, allowing for the more accurate enumeration of the bacteria.
 A sublethal dose is also recommended for enumerating IFN- responses by adaptive lymphocytes to ensure that animals do not succumb to listeriosis prior to the time of peak T cell expansion.
 In contrast, it is recommended that a higher infectious dose be used for measurement of the early NK and NKT cell response at 24 hr in order to maximize the IFN- production by these cells.

 The classical LD50 is the dose of pathogen that results in 50% lethality of mice.
 Since death was not an acceptable endpoint at our institution and since many symptoms of listeriosis can predict whether an animal is likely to succumb to an infection, we used a defined list of clinical signs instead of death as an endpoint in our studies.
-Using this method, it was determined that the modified LD50 was 105 CFU for 8 week-old male and 1.5 x 105 CFU for 8 week-old female C57BL6/J mice31.
+Using this method, it was determined that the modified LD50 was 105 CFU for 8 week-old male and 1.5 x 105 CFU for 8 week-old female C57BL/6J mice31.
 These LD50 doses were determined by measuring the percent survival of mice to endpoints in step-wise dose-escalation studies (N=5 studies in total) that each contained N=8 mice per group (e.g., mice were infected first with 10000 CFU, then a second batch with 20000 CFU, etc.).
 The LD50 calculation was determined from a regression plot of the log (CFU) (x-axis) versus the probit of the percent survival values (y-axis) (website: userwww.sfsu.edu/efc/classes/biol710/probit/ProbitAnalysis.pdf).